isabella232/csharp-nps-sms-delighted/readme.md

 	return new HttpResponseMessage(HttpStatusCode.OK);
 }
 ```
-Deplopy and send an SMS to the number with the text *10 awesome*.
+Deploy and send an SMS to the number with the text *10 awesome*.
 That should show up in your portal now?
 You'll also be able to filter by events.

-*Now, promise to vote high on future tutorials - my bonus depends on it ;)*
+**Now, promise to vote high on future tutorials - my bonus depends on it ;)**